Village of Montgomery Water System

 Some people may be more vulnerable to disease causing microorganisms or pathogens in drinking water than the general population Immune-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care provider about their drinking water.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Crytosporidium, Giardia and other microbial pathogens are available from the Safe Drinking Water Hotline (800-426-4791).

-The level presented represents the 90th percentile of the 20 sites tested.
+The level presented represents the 90th percentile of the twenty sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th; percentile is equal to or greater than 90% of the lead values detected at your water system.
-In this case, (20) samples were collected at your water system and the 90th percentile value was of the third highest sample taken which was 008 mg/l.
-The action level for lead was exceeded at one of the sites tested with a value of 56 ug/l.
+In this case, twenty samples were collected at your water system and the 90th percentile value was of the third highest sample taken which was 5.2 ug/l.
+The action level for lead was exceeded at one of the sites tested.
 This home had been vacant prior to testing and should have been excluded from this round of testing.

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible.